pe-si/esphome-pace-bms/README.md

 # esphome-pace-bms

 This is an **ESPHome** component that supports "**paceic**" protocol **version 20 and 25** which is used by seemingly the majority of low-cost rack-mount and wall-mount Lithium Iron (LiFePO4) battery packs (but occasionally a different chemistry as well) manufactured in SE Asia.
+Version 20 of this protocol is also sometimes called "PYLON" or "PylonTech".
 The BMS can be communicated with over **RS485** or **RS232** and is manufactured by PACE (or is a clone).
 It's used by many, many different manufacturers under different labels and branding.

 The protocol is characterized by both requests and responses beginning with a '**~**' (tilde) character followed by two ASCII numbers (usually) either "**20**", "**21**" or "**25**" and ending with a '**\r**' (carriage return) character.